khaledlooda/yuting-zhang.github.io/about.md

 problems into solvable Mathematical models.
 To improve my skills, I oftentimes participate in competitive programming competitions of all levels, and  practice different kinds of problems from various Online Judges.
-I will also post some of my solutions on this website to log my progress, as well as to provide a guide for people who want some hint.
+I will also post some of my solutions on this website to log my progress, as well as to provide a guide for people who seek some hint.

 To be honest, I am still exploring different fields of Computer Science, and my plan is to further explore the fields of big data and artificial